mark-watson/hy-lisp-python-book/manuscript/nlp.md

 =>
 ~~~~~~~~

 The JSON data is nested dictionaries.
 In a later chapter on Knowledge Graphs, we will want to get the named entities like people, organizations, etc. from text and use this information to automatically generate data for Knowledge Graphs.
-The values for the key **ents** (stands for "entities") will be useful. the words in the original text is specified by begining and ending text token indices.
+The values for the key **ents** (stands for "entities") will be useful. the words in the original text is specified by beginning and ending text token indices.

 The values for the key **tokens** listed on lines 42-132 contains the head (or starting index, ending index, the token number (**id**), and the part of speech (**pos**).
 We will list what the parts of speech mean later.

 We would like the words for each entity to be concatenated into a single string for each entity and we do this here in lines 136-137 and see the results in lines 138-139.

-I like to add the entity name strings back into the dictionary representing a document and line 140 shows the use of **lfor** to create a list of lists where the sublists cntain the entity name as a single string and the type of entity.
+I like to add the entity name strings back into the dictionary representing a document and line 140 shows the use of **lfor** to create a list of lists where the sublists contain the entity name as a single string and the type of entity.
 We list the entity types supported by spaCy in the next section.

 {lang="hy",linenos=on, number-from=134}
 ~~~~~~~~